julioadriazola/pHostView/api/services/README.md

 # PCAP.js

 In this case, the process function only execute the first step of the processing.
-In this case only _last_ pcap files parts are processed.
+Only _last_ pcap files parts are processed.
 First, it's important to understand the format of an uploaded pcap file.

 ```javascript
 var filename = '1456319539491_1456319542873_4_A2692622-D935-45DD-BC6A-0FEA4F88524C_last.pcap.zip';